New…

 & Durham Railway Pictorial, 1948-1967

-This pictorial review shows the changing railway scene in
+This pictorial review shows the changing railway scene

-the adjoining counties of Northumberland and
+in the adjoining counties of Northumberland and

-Traffic was generated by the major industries of the region
+Traffic was generated by the major industries of the

-– steel, coal and shipbuilding.
-In
+region – steel, coal and shipbuilding.

-when mass car ownership, although on the way, was still a thing of the future.
-Both types of traffic, freight and passenger,
+in an era when mass car ownership, although on the way, was still a thing of

-found their way to the major routes connecting the towns and cities of the two
+freight and passenger, found their way to the major routes connecting the towns

-counties with the East Coast Main Line to Edinburgh, Leeds and London.
+and cities of the two counties with the East Coast Main Line to Edinburgh,

 There are three parts to the book.
-The three years from Nationalisation up to
+The three years from Nationalisation

-locomotives.
-This is followed by the
+Standard locomotives.
+This is followed

-December 1956.
-Finally, ending in September
+around December 1956.
+Finally, ending in

-area.
+in the area.

 Softback: 96 pages with over 180 photographs